Matvej911/20250216_Aleksejevs_Matvejs_9217531_bachelor_thesis/README.md

 # **Automated Robotic Arm for Hole Punching**

 This repository contains the complete codebase for an **automated robotic arm** designed for hole-punching tasks in industrial settings.
-The system integrates **Arduino-controlled pneumatic mechanisms**, **computer vision with YOLO**, and **robotic inverse kinematics** to automate precise hole punching in paper and plastic materials.
+The system integrates **Arduino-controlled pneumatic mechanisms**, **computer vision with YOLO**, and **robotic inverse kinematics** to automate hole punching in paper and plastic materials.

 ## **Project Overview**

 The robotic system consists of:
-- **Arduino-controlled pneumatic punching** mechanism that receives angle commands from the Raspberry Pi.
+- **Arduino** receives angle commands from the Raspberry Pi and contain logic.
-- **Computer vision** for detecting objects and determining punch locations.
+- **Computer vision** for detecting objects for robot arm.
 - **Inverse kinematics** for robotic arm movement.
 - **Camera calibration** for accurate object localization.

 ## **Folder Structure**

 📂 **arduino/**
-   - `arduino_logic.ino` → Controls pneumatic machine operations, receives angles from Raspberry Pi, and executes movements.
+   - `arduino_logic.ino` → Controls pneumatic machine operations, receives angles from Raspberry Pi, and executes movements, activates pneumatic cylinder.

 📂 **calibration/**
    - `intrinsics.json` → Camera intrinsic parameters after calibration: